 Actually the film is about something really important.
 It's a children's film which dares to touch upon some highly relevant themes not commonly discussed in films for children; Asylum politics.
 And I'll have to get personal on this one: In my very own opinion the government's deportation of children who have grown up and lived in Norway for many years is inhuman, absurd and unacceptable.
-Norway is consistently ignoring the UN's children's convention on this one, which makes me sad and angry.
+Norway is consistently ignoring the UN's children's convention, which makes me sad and angry.
 The brilliant thing about this film is that it takes on this complex problem, presenting it from a child's point of view.
 We really don't need to know all the political details.
 The simple heart of the matter, to the children, is that friends are being taken from them, removed from their classmates and sent to another country (which they often have no memory of, and no reason to call "home").
 That is really all that matters.
 As soon as we take the children's point of view, as this film does, we see the whole meaninglessness of this failed kind of by-the-book strictness, that the Norwegian government (and many other governments, I'm sure) seems to believe they have to practice.

 In the end though, it is just as much a film about friendship and bravery, and the fact that it's not filled with politics is part of its brilliance.
 It's a beautiful film and I'm proud to be a part of it.